asimihsan/Rill/README.markdown

 -   Add logging to ssh_tap.
 -   Add masspinger to rill.
 -   Confirm ssh_tap works for the two log files.
 We need to output full lines, one ZeroMQ message per line, no parsing of lines.
+-   Write a Python mockup of a parser that hooks into the log files and outputs parsed data, i.e. a JSON pair (datetime, contents).